«

 When my 10-year-old was, I believe, a nine-year-old, I bought her this book enthusiastically hoping she would get right into it.
 I think the number of worlds intimidated her fourth-grade experience, but once she got into the story, she couldn’t quit, and carried the book with her everywhere.
 Last week, she wanted to buy some red hair color, using the excuse that she wanted her hair to match mine.
 For some reason, she ignored the colors that actually looked like mine, and went for the brighter reds.
 She ended up with one that matches Cassidy’s pretty well.
 I see I’ve been replaced.
 (But with a big grin on my face.)

-1. Elise Stokes (@CassidyJonesAdv)
+by Elise Stokes (@CassidyJonesAdv) on 2013 Aug 26

 Duane, thank you so much!!!
 I can’t tell you how much I appreciate this review and your appreciation of Cassidy’s character and values.
 I hope you’ll read Vulcan’s Gift.
 Since the groundwork had been laid out in Secret Formula, I could really have some fun, and, actually, Cassidy Jones and the Seventh Attendant #3 is out.
 It was released a couple months ago.
 Thank you again!!
 Now, I have to go show your awesome review to my husband. :)